L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: L4acados: Learning-based models for acados

+where all weights of the NN have been set to zero, i.e., \mbox{$g(x(t)) = \mathrm{NN}(x(t)) \equiv 0$}.
+As similarly done in \cite{salzmann_real-time_2023}, this allows one to scale the number of hidden layers, the ``depth''~$d$, and number of neurons per hidden layer, the ``width''~$w$, of the multi-layer perceptron without affecting the MPC solution.
+To cover different model architectures, a ``small'', a ``deep'', and a ``wide'' NN architecture is tested, with $(d, w) \in \{ (1, 256), (16, 256), (1, 1024) \}$ and a total of $\{ 66817, 1053697, 1053697 \}$ internal model parameters, respectively.
+To model the discrete-time dynamics~\eqref{eq:integrator_dynamics} using \texttt{L4CasADi}, the nominal integrator dynamics is augmented with the neural network in continuous-time and then integrated inside \texttt{acados} using Euler with time step \mbox{$\Delta T = 0.05$}; using \texttt{L4acados}, the continuous-time nominal dynamics is integrated using the same integrator and then augmented using the neural network dynamics.
+This way, both approaches solve the same quadratic subproblems at each SQP iteration, leading to the same iterates up to numerical accuracy.

-In \cref{fig:l4casadi_comparison}, the computation time and scaling of both methods (top row), as well as the achieved speedup of \texttt{L4acados} (bottom row), is evaluated for an increasing prediction horizon~$N$, NN complexity (indicated by the number of layers $\#_{\mathrm{layers}}$ of the \texttt{PyTorch} multi-layer perceptron), and parallelization configurations ``$\mathrm{DEV}$-T$X$-A$Y$''.
-Here, $\mathrm{DEV} \in \{ \mathrm{CPU}, \mathrm{GPU} \}$ indicates whether the NN is evaluated on the CPU or GPU (with CUDA), respectively; $X$, the number of respective CPU cores in case of CPU parallelization; and $Y$, the number of CPU cores used for parallelizing the sensitivity evaluation in \texttt{acados} with OpenMP, where \mbox{$Y=0$} denotes that \texttt{acados} is compiled without OpenMP parallelization.
+In \cref{fig:l4casadi_comparison}, computation times for sensitivity evaluations in \texttt{acados}, i.e., for the QP \emph{preparation phase}, are compared between \texttt{L4acados}, \texttt{L4CasADi} and \texttt{CasADi}, where the latter is implemented via \texttt{Naive L4CasADi}.
+All three approaches are compared in terms of their computation time and scaling (top row), as well as the achieved speedup of \texttt{L4acados} with respect to \texttt{L4CasADi} and \texttt{CasADi} (bottom row), for an increasing prediction horizon~$N$, NN complexity (indicated by the size ~$(w,d)$ of the multi-layer perceptron), and parallelization configurations ``$\text{DEV}$-A$Y$''.
+Here, \mbox{$\text{DEV} \in \{ \text{CPU-}X, \text{GPU} \}$} indicates whether the NN is evaluated on the CPU or GPU (with CUDA), respectively.
+In case of CPU parallelization, $X$ denotes the number of respective CPU cores enabled for \texttt{PyTorch}.
+Since \texttt{acados} also supports CPU-parallelized sensitivity evaluations using OpenMP, the corresponding number~$Y$ of CPU cores used is varied as well, where \mbox{$Y=0$} indicates that \texttt{acados} is compiled without OpenMP parallelization.
+The following experiments have been performed on an \mbox{Intel~i9-7940X~CPU~@~3.10GHz} and a \mbox{NVIDIA GeForce RTX 2080 Ti GPU}.